-This unique forest type of approximately 295 acres occurs on a dry sandy soil series and is designated as a rare plant community type.
-A contiguous 250-acre stand makes up the majority of this forest type, but in recent years, cutover areas that have suitable site conditions have been planted.
+This unique forest type of approximately 378 acres occurs on a dry sandy soil series and is designated as a rare plant community type.
+A contiguous 250-acre stand makes up the majority of this forest type, but in recent years, cutover areas that have suitable site conditions have been planted with shortleaf pine cultivated from local seed collections.
 This natural community occurs on dry, sandy dunes and ridges of the coastal plain.
 These landforms developed during the late Pleistocene when colder climate processes associated with Wisconsin glaciation influenced much of the region.
 At the time, prevailing northwest winds transported surficial sands across the Delmarva, deposited them on the east sides of the Nanticoke, Wicomico, and Pocomoke rivers, and formed "dune fields" on uplands in the central part of the peninsula.
 Today, these landforms support woodland vegetation of pine and oak, as well as a variety of rare and threatened plant and animal species.
 Currently, there are two globally rare natural community types associated with inland sand dunes and ridges.
-This community types has many associate species such as Pitch pine (Pinus rigida), post oak (Quercus stellata), sand hickory (Carya pallida), and a variety of ericaceous shrubs.
+This community type has many associated species such as pitch pine (Pinus rigida), post oak (Quercus stellata), sand hickory (Carya pallida), and a variety of ericaceous shrubs.
 In general, the herbaceous layer is sparse and consists primarily of light-demanding species tolerant of dry, sandy conditions.
 Examples of these species include yellow false indigo (Baptisia tinctoria) and the State threatened sundial lupine (Lupinus perennis).
 Frequent low-intensity fire is important in maintaining these natural communities and the distribution of species that depend upon them.
 This forest type will be protected and is part of our HCVF forest layer.